isabella232/dynamic-media-classic.en-1/help/quick-start-mixed-media-sets.md

 Start by uploading the images, swatch files, and videos for your Mixed Media Sets.
 Because users can zoom on images in the Mixed Media Set Viewer, take zooming into account when you choose images.
 Make sure that the images are least 2000 pixels in the largest dimension.

-Click Upload on the Global Navigation bar to upload files from your computer to a folder on the Scene7 Publishing System.
+Click Upload on the Global Navigation bar to upload files from your computer to a folder on Dynamic Media Classic.

 See [Uploading your files](uploading-files.md#uploading-your-files).